Jay-daily/dotTo3D/README.md

 - You can either convert dataset into inp file with creation code and write that in txt file with write code.

+- The original dataset has not been uploaded since copyright of the original dataset file is under the Korea Institute of Materials Science(KIMS)

 - Finite element analysis(FEA) concept is used.